robhz786/api_string/README.md

 Almost every API contain some functions that receive or return strings.
 Yet, the C++ standard does not provide any good solution to transfer strings across modules boundaries.
 While `std::basic_string` does not have a standard ABI, raw strings and `std::basic_string_view` are not able manage heap allocated memory.

 The purpose of this project is to persuade the addition into the C++ Standard Library of a new string type with a standard ABI that could safely cross module boundaries carrying dynamically allocated memory.
-The proposed solution is to use a string type that can reference an immutable array of characters managed by reference counting, just like an `std::shared_ptr<char[]>`.
+The proposed solution uses reference counting to manage and immutable array of characters.
+Kind of `std::shared_ptr<const char[]>`.

 The `basic_api_string` class template aims to prove the concept.
 Its notable characteristics are:

 - Copy constructor is always fast and never throws.
 - Header file is fast to compile.
 - It supports small string optimisation.
-- The user can choose to construct an `api_string` that only reference a string without managing its lifetime.
-After all, why to allocate and copy, if one can just reference a statically allocated string?
+- `c_str()` member function that returns a null terminated raw string.
+- The string literal `operator "" _as` creates an `basic_api_string` object without allocating memory.
 - Can safely cross modules boundaries, because:
   * It has a specified ABI
-  * Memory allocated in one module is not deallocated in another.
+  * It ensures that memory is deallocated in same module it has been allocated.

-Since `api_string` primary aims to be suitable to be used in APIs, compilation time is critical, especially because strings tend to be needed everywhere.
-Therefore you will note some limitations when comparing it to `std::string_view` and `std::string`.
-For example: no reverse iterator and no possibility to choose a traits class.
-However, the user can simply create an `std::string_view` from an `api_string` object, or use or use some other parts of `std`, to achieve the missing functionalities.
+The current design tries to minimize compilation times.
+That's why `char_traits` and reverse iterators are not supported.
+However, that decision may change since it's prone to debate.

 The second purpose of this project is to check whether it is possible to reimplement `std::string` so that it uses the same memory structure of `api_string`.
 The difference is that `std::string` would always keep unique ownership to safely provide mutable access to the individual characters.
-This way, after the user finishes the composition of the `std::string` content, it could be moved into an `api_string` without memory allocation and copy, leaving the original `std::string` object empty.
-After being moved, the content gets shared ownership, and lost mutable access.
+This way, after the user finishes the composition of the `std::string` content, it could be moved into an `api_string` without memory allocation nor copy, leaving the original `std::string` object empty.
+After being moved to an `api_string`, the content gets shared ownership, and lost mutable access.

 ---
 # The headers
-There are two public headers in this repository: `api_string.hpp` and `string.hpp`. everithing is inside the `speudo_std` namespace. **Note:** This is _not_ a header-only library.
+There are two public headers in this repository: `api_string.hpp` and `string.hpp`. everything is inside the `speudo_std` namespace. **Note:** This is _not_ a header-only library.
 To build the library there is one sole source file to compile: `source/api_string.cpp`.

 ## The header `api_string.hpp` header